yireo/yireo-slides/slides/yireo/pwa_extensions.md

 ~ Possibly integrate this into the current Knockout frontend
     - If you want to be part of the cool kids (Jisse + 1)
     - Example: `Yireo_ReactMinicart`

 ---
+{state: mountains main center middle}
+# What needs to change?

+---
 {state: dark}